oboberg/cadence_hackathon/docs/opsim.rst

 Setup up the repos for new configurations
 -----------------------------------------
-We want to try a different configuration, but lets not use the ``scheduler_config`` repo that is built into the container, instead we will ``eups declare`` the cloned repo we mounted when we started the container.
+We want to try a different configuration, but let's not use the ``scheduler_config`` repo that is built into the container, instead we will ``eups declare`` the cloned repo we mounted when we started the container.